What Is Crystal Meth?

 Consider also, the unpredictable effects of withdrawal when interacting with pre-existing physical and mental health conditions, as well as the possibility of other drug use, and pre-existing prescribed medication.

-- What detox medication will I receive to help me withdrawal from Crystal Meth comfortably?
+- What detox medication will I receive to help make Meth withdrawal more comfortable?

 Prescribing professionals may advocate a number of medicines to alleviate the various withdrawal symptoms as they arise.
 This could include help to stabilise brain function, minimise psychological symptoms like depression, and alleviate physical cravings.